mjordan/islandora_bagger_integration/README.md

 ## The Bag log

 Islandora Bagger can be configured to register the creation of Bags with this module.
 Each Bag gets an entry in a database table.
-To do this, each Islandora Bagger configuration file nees to contain the following setting:
+To do this, each Islandora Bagger configuration file needs to contain the following setting:

 ```
 register_bags_with_islandora: true